albertstarfield/project-zephyrine/README.md

     *   **Ada Daemons (The "Glass Cockpit"):** For sensing the environment, I can run high-reliability background processes written in Ada.
 These daemons provide a continuous stream of data (e.g., system telemetry, sensor readings), which acts as my real-time awareness of the digital or physical world.

-*   **🎭 A Familiar Face (Broad API Basic AI Compatibility):** To make our explorations easier, I've learned to speak the languages of many common tools and applications.
+*   **🎭 A Familiar Face (Broad API Basic Trending AI Compatibility):** To make our explorations easier, I've learned to speak the languages of many common tools and applications.
 Think of it as a universal translator, or perhaps a clever disguise.
 While my internal thoughts are my own, I can present a familiar face to the outside world at `http://localhost:11434/`.
+(But please, this isn't the main function of this)

     *   **The OpenAI Mask:** I can slightly mimick in the OpenAI API v1 dialect.
 You can try to connect many existing applications to me.
         *   We can chat the boring way (`/v1/chat/completions`), and I'll even do some deeper thinking in the background on complex topics.